-1. An anti-dumping duty may be applied to any dumped product whose entry for consumption in the Community causes injury.

-2. A product shall be considered to have been dumped if its export price to the Community is less than the normal value of the like product.
+- 1. An anti-dumping duty may be applied to any dumped product whose release for free circulation in the Community causes injury. - 2.
+A product shall be considered to have been dumped if its export price to the Community is less than the normal value of the like product.